-- After a successful visit to school, a home visit will be arranged with Parents/Carers, in order to gain further information about the potential pupil, in their own environment.
-This visit gives the pupil and Parents/Carers, the opportunity to ask any questions, and the Senior member of staff undertaking the visit, the opportunity to gain more information about the pupil, in a more relaxed fashion.
+- After a successful visit to school, a home visit will be arranged with Parents/Carers, in order to gain further information about the child, in their own environment.
+This visit gives the child and Parents/Carers the opportunity to ask any questions and the Senior member of staff undertaking the visit, the opportunity to gain more information about the pupil, in a more relaxed fashion.

-If, following these visit, all concerned are agreed that the pupil's needs can be met at the school and that the young person can be adequately managed with the planned resources available and that the pupil and parents/carers are committed to the placement, the school will write to the LA offering a place and arrangements will be made for admission.
+If, following these visits, everyone is in agreement that the pupil's needs can be met at the school and that the young person can be adequately managed with the planned resources available the school will write to the LA offering a place and arrangements will be made for admission.